subvisual/subvisual.com/src/posts/2020-07-24-elixir-console-safety-first/index.md

 [`IEx.configure/1`](https://hexdocs.pm/iex/IEx.html#configure/1) which, among
 other things, let's you customize the prompt, which is what we're doing here.

-In my example above, prompt color is based on `Mix.env()`, but being Elixir code, you can do it in whatever way you prefer.
+In my example above, prompt color is based on an `APP_ENV` environment variable, but being Elixir code, you can do it in whatever way you prefer.
+I tend to already have a similar variable available, to distinguish between staging environments and the real production one.

 ## ANSI escape codes